ian-bateman/releng/README.md

+DEPRECATED - we're not using catalyst, but we'll leave this here for now

 These scripts make use of Gentoo's catalyst (https://wiki.gentoo.org/wiki/Catalyst) to build Gentoo stage3 releases of amd64 and i686 musl userland.
 This repositoriy is forked from https://gitweb.gentoo.org/proj/releng.git/ but contains only the scripts